women's work remembered

 i stitched the reverse of the appliqued flowers on the corner in different colours- at the top right the reverse of a needle lace circle is visible through a cut-out

-scraps from unfinished work by others - a testament to the many UFOs stitchers have!
+the added stitched work is a mixture of scraps from unfinished work by others - a testament to the many UFOs stitchers have!

 family relics, manipulated for inclusion